 - Qantas started adding more first class availability, but it’s generally only now bookable with Qantas miles, and not bookable by British Airways, American, Alaska and other programs.

-- British Airways started making two seats available on every flight in business, premium and economy, but its available to their members before it’s bookable by people who use other miles.
+- British Airways started making two seats available on every flight in business, premium and economy, but its available to their members before it’s bookable by people who use other miles, with few exceptions.

-- Etihad began blocking agents from certain airlines from being able to see first class award space, creating an extra hoop for those hoping to use miles other than Etihad to jump through.
+- Etihad began blocking agents from certain airlines from being able to see first class or business class award space, creating an extra hoop for those hoping to use miles other than Etihad to jump through.

 - Air France only allows first class redemptions for elites of their own program, and no other miles can be used to book it.
 Not even non elites within the FlyingBlue program.